Wanous/StyleMyFox/README.md

   <img alt="Taille du code GitHub" src="https://img.shields.io/github/languages/code-size/Wanous/StyleMyFox?label=taille%20du%20code">
   <img alt="GitHub last commit" src="https://img.shields.io/github/last-commit/Wanous/StyleMyFox?logo=github&style=plastic">
   <img alt="License" src="https://img.shields.io/github/license/Wanous/StyleMyFox?style=plastic">
+  <p></p>
+  <p>Style your Firefox with simple and easy to custom CSS configurations!</p>
 </div>

-Style your Firefox with simple and easy to custom CSS configurations !
+> [!IMPORTANT]
+> StyleMyFox is a form of "DLC" of the add-on [Firefox Color](https://addons.mozilla.org/fr/firefox/addon/firefox-color/).
+> This repository help to configure things that Firefox Color doesn't configure such as a linear gradient for the Side bar.
+> Also it add some CSS "hacks" that you can activate/deactivate.
+So consider checking on the add-on for primer configuration.

 ## How to install
 1. Download the files